AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/getting-started/validate.md

 Assurance simplifies testing point of interest entries and exits.
 The Places event list provides a focused view showing all events related to Places Service, including user authorization level granted and requests for nearby points of interest (POIs).

-While a device is connected to an active Griffon session, the map view will show a timeline of POI entries and exits.
+While a device is connected to an active Assurance session, the map view will show a timeline of POI entries and exits.
 If you want to test actions or experiences triggered by geofence entries and exits, the map view will allow you to spoof or simulate your location by clicking on any area within the map.

 To learn more about the Places Service, please read the [Places Service overview](https://experienceleague.adobe.com/docs/places/using/home.html)